RohanNero/UnoRe-RWA/README.md

     `FORKING_URL=https://eth-mainnet.g.alchemy.com/v2/<YOUR_KEY>`

-#### Mainnet Fork POC

-Now we can start a mainnet fork on your local hardhat blockchain

-    `yarn hardhat node --tags poc`

-After the fork has started running, and your vault contract has been deployed, you're ready to run the fork tests

-    `yarn hardhat test --network localhost`

-If all 17 `stake()` and `claim()` tests pass, then everything is working as expected!
-These tests showcase staking an amount of stablecoin, and then unstaking the stablecoin to get your initial tokens back plus any earned rewards.

 #### Goerli testnet

 Testing on Goerli has many key differences from how the forked tests are performed, however the overall flow remains the same.
-To begin testing on Goerli, you first must deploy a `MockCurvePool` contract that acts as our STBT/3CRV pool to swap STBT for stablecoins.

-`yarn hardhat deploy --network goerli --tags curve`

-Once the Mock Curve Pool contract is deployed, take the contract address and paste it into the `poolAddress` variable under the Goerli Network Config section of the `helper-hardhat-config.js` file.
-Once the newly deployed mock pool address is in the helper config file, you can deploy the actual `MatrixUno` vault.

 `yarn hardhat deploy --network goerli --tags matrixUno`